systelab/systelab-charts/src/app/systelab-charts/chart/README.md

 There are some general configuration, as well as specific ones.

 #### General Configuration
-The chart have a public attribute **chartTooltipSettings**, where you can setup the following styles:
+The chart have a public attribute **tooltipSettings**, where you can setup the following styles:

 - **backgroundColor**, is the color of the background of the tooltips.
 - **titleFontSize**, is the font size of the title label in the tooltips.